Loveth221/MY-DSA-SQL-PROJECT/README.md

 Select * From [dbo].[vw_dbokmsdboord]

-----Question 10: Which customer returned items?
+ - Question 10: Which customer returned items?
 And what segment do they belong to?

 SELECT TOP 872